An atlas of K3 surfaces with finite automorphism group: Rank 14 lattices

-thus, using the linear system $|D_{2}|$: \begin{prop} The K3 surface is a double cover of $\PP^{2}$ which is ramified over $A_{1}$ and $A_{12}$, the images of these curves are lines in the sextic branch curve.
+\begin{prop} The K3 surface is a double cover of $\,\PP^{2}$ which is ramified over $A_{1}$ and $A_{12}$; the images of these curves are lines in the sextic branch curve.
 The sextic curve has a $\mathbf{d}_{10}$ singularity at a point $q$ and three nodal singularities.
-The residual quartic curve is smooth at $q$ and the tangent at $q$ is the line $L$, the order of tangency is $4$ at $q$.
-The other nodes are the intersection of the line $L'$ with the quartic. \end{prop}
+The residual quartic curve is smooth at $q$.
+The tangent at $q$ is the line $L$, and the order of tangency at $q$ is $4$.
+The other nodes are the intersections of the line $L'$ with the quartic. \end{prop}

-\subsection{The lattice $U\oplus\mathbf{D}_{8}\oplus\mathbf{D}_{4}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{D}_{8}\oplus\mathbf{D}_{4}}$}

-\subsubsection{first involution}
+\subsubsection{First involution}

-The K3 surface $X$ contains $20$ $(-2)$-curves $A_{1},\dots,A_{20},$ their configuration is as follows:
+The K3 surface $X$ contains $20$ $(-2)$-curves $A_{1},\dots,A_{20}$; their configuration is as follows:

-The curves $A_{1},\dots,A_{14}$ generate the Néron-Severi lattice; in that base the divisor
+The curves $A_{1},\dots,A_{14}$ generate the N\'eron--Severi lattice; in that basis, the divisor

-is ample, of square $154$, with $D_{154}A_{j}=1$ for $j\in\{1,1,\dots,12,18,20\}$, $D_{154}A_{j}=9$ for $j\in\{14,19\}$ and $D_{154}A_{j}=17$ for $j\in\{15,16,17\}$.
+is ample, of square $154$, with $D_{154} \cdot A_{j}=1$ for $j\in\{1,1,\dots,12,18,20\}$, $D_{154} \cdot A_{j}=9$ for $j\in\{14,19\}$ and $D_{154} \cdot A_{j}=17$ for $j\in\{15,16,17\}$.
 The divisor